burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. In C/C++, when using custom conversions via constructors without `explicit` keyword or defined `type conversions` - only one level of implicit conversions is allowed.

-## Logic behind executing destructors
+## Logic behind Executing Destructors

 When processing the destructor, identical actions behind the logic of constructor's execution is performed but in reverse order.